Tuesday, August 31, 2010

 Tuesday, August 3, 2010

-The creators of South Park, Trey Parker and Matt Stone, are known for their often crude but spot on parodies of public figures and the news of the day.
+The creators of South Park, Trey Parker and Matt Stone, are known for their often crude but spot-on parodies of public figures and the news of the day.
 Yesterday, with the input of a friend, I started to hash out an idea for what I think could make for an excellent episode, the Sholom Rubashkin case.

 Like most of America, the town of South Park is in the grip of the economic downturn.
 To their rescue comes Sholom Rubashkin as the music man in a black hat and jacket.
 Hearing of South Park's famous cows, Rubashkin wishes to build a kosher slaughterhouse in town.
 The prospect of the new jobs sends the people of South Park into jubilation.
 They see that Rubashkin is such a moral person; he has a special needs son.
 Kyle goes to work training to be a shochet, a ritual slaughterer.
 Cartman and Kenny get jobs at the plant after telling Rubashkin that they are eighteen.
-The site of so much meat makes Cartman temporarily take back everything nasty he has ever said about Jews, particularly after Rubashkin gives him control of a giant meat-hook crane and fails to notice how Cartman is using it to rip the lungs out of cows.
+The sight of so much meat makes Cartman temporarily take back everything nasty he has ever said about Jews, particularly after Rubashkin gives him control of a giant meat-hook crane and fails to notice how Cartman is using it to rip the lungs out of cows.
 Kenny falls into a meat grinder and becomes a kosher Kenny dog.
 Meanwhile, Stan, suspicious of some oddities he witnesses around the plant, begins to investigate.
 He sneaks in on a secret conversation and discovers that Rubashkin is an Elder of Zion James Bond villain planning to ship in unsuspecting illegal immigrant workers and slaughter them for cheap meat.
 Sneaking away, Stan finds Kyle and Cartman, the latter needing little convincing, and the three friends confront Rubashkin.
 Rubashkin is insulted: "How dare you accuse me of being an anti-Semitic caricature."
 To which Stan responds: "You are an anti-Semitic caricature."
-A chase ensures through the plant, but the children escape Rubashkin and his hench–Jews and inform the entire town.
+A chase ensues through the plant, but the children escape Rubashkin and his hench–Jews and inform the entire town.
 Kyle's father is outraged and immediately offers to defend Rubashkin pro bono.
-Kyle addresses his father and the town, telling them that it is fine to have religious ideals and be careful with what you eat, but these ideals should be matched with a concern with the ethics involved in producing the food.
+Kyle addresses his father and the town, telling them that it is fine to have religious ideals and to be careful with what you eat, but these ideals should be matched with a concern with the ethics involved in producing the food.
 The episode ends with Rubashkin in prison with his hench-Jews, carrying him around in a chair so he does not have to walk four cubits without tzitzit.

 As this episode would in no way depict Mohammed nor offend Muslims there is no reason for Comedy Central to censure it.